 Sony Cyber-shot RX10

 As the third addition to Sony's RX range, the RX10 bridge is an excellent camera.
-It sports the largest sized sensor in the bridge market (the same 1" 12-Megapixel BSI CMOS as the RX100 II), a new Bionz X imaging engine, a 24-200 mm zoom lens with constant f/2.8 aperture and a handy aperture ring.
+It sports the largest sized sensor in the bridge market (the same 1" 12-Megapixel BSI CMOS as the RX100 II), a new Bionz X imaging engine, a 24-200 mm zoom lens with constant f/2.8 aperture and a handy aperture control ring.
 It also boasts advanced video functions.
 It's a serious rival for bridges and SLRs, and is a good option for anyone looking for a versatile camera without compromising on picture quality.

 Panasonic Lumix FZ72